project-chip/connectedhomeip/docs/style/CODING_STYLE_GUIDE.md

 #### Avoid Heap-based Resource Allocation and auto-resizing std containers

-Heap-based resource allocation should be avoided.
+Heap-based resource allocation should be avoided in the core SDK for common code that may run on constrained embedded devices.
 This includes any container element in std that automatically re-sizes itself at runtime (ex. vector, string etc.) as these re-size operations are often large and can lead to memory exhaustion and fragmentation on embedded systems.

+Heap-based allocation is allowed for controller code and is at the discretion of platform vendors for platform-specific code.

 ##### Alternatives